MichelNivard/MCMSEM/README.md

 library(MCMSEM)
 result <- MCMSEM(data)
 ```
-Several options can be specified, such as the use of positive or negative confounding:
+Several options can be specified, such as the use of positive or negative confounding (or both):
 ```
 library(MCMSEM)
 result_positive <- MCMSEM(data, confounding='positive')
 result_negative <- MCMSEM(data, confounding='negative')
+results_combined <- MCMSEM(data, confounding='both')
 ```
 **#TODO: add some text about what to do when**